 The Prior authorization process has been a hot topic of debate in the healthcare industry for some time.
-Yet as with any healthcare process and procedures, there are pros and cons to the payment authorization process.
+Yet as with any healthcare process and procedure, there are pros and cons to the payment authorization process.
 In this blog post, we will discuss how previous authorization works, among other aspects of the prior authorization process.

 What is prior Authorization in healthcare?

 Prior authorization (PA) is often used with expensive prescription drugs.
 Health insurance companies use prior authorization to verify that a certain drug, procedure, or treatment is medically necessary before it is done or prescribed.
 Put simply; it is the process of getting approval from your health insurance company (not your doctor) to obtain a prescription or treatment as demonstrated below:

 Hard and Soft Prior Authorization Process